ubuntu/codelabs/README.md

 content.

 This is the source branch not containing compiled assets or codelabs.
-The binary branch is at https://github.com/ubuntu/codelabs-compiled, for a ready to run website.
+The binary branch is at https://github.com/ubuntu/codelabs, for a ready to run website.

 ## Run the binary assets

-Once you are on the codelabs-compiled repo, you can just run the simple webserver from the main repo:
+Once you are on the codelabs repo, you can just run the simple webserver from the main repo:

  * tools/bin/server